People often ask

 Surface Mounting Options for Different Fence Types

-At Thrive Fencing, we use surface-mounting for steel, chain link, and occasionally wood Postmasters posts.
-However, other post types can also be surface-mounted depending on the project.
+At Thrive Fencing, we use surface-mounting for steel, chain link, and sometimes wood Postmaster posts.
+Other post types can also be surface-mounted depending on the project.

 So, don’t let a driveway or sidewalk stand in the way of your fence project!
 Whether standard or custom, we have the solutions to make your fencing vision a reality.